sysdiglabs/charts/charts/rapid-response/README.md

 ## Configuration

-The following table lists the configurable parameters of the Sysdig KSPM Collector chart and their default values:
+The following table lists the configurable parameters of the Sysdig Rapid Response chart and their default values:

 | Parameter                                 | Description                                                                             | Default                                                       |
 |-------------------------------------------|-----------------------------------------------------------------------------------------|---------------------------------------------------------------|